The smell of your morning coffee still lingers in the air as your daily task list looms.

 Segment by marketing channel

-Full time Etsy shop
+Full time ecommerce shop

-Running a full time Etsy shop is the same as running any business, so it’s time to be your own Chief Financial Officer!
+Running a full time online shop is the same as running any business, so it’s time to be your own Chief Financial Officer!
 Focus on how well you’re converting visitors into sales, whether you’re earning enough money to be sustainable and growing your profit margin.

 Segment by customer types / target audiences